guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ### 3.2 Alignment with Workflow
 - **Methodological Consistency:** Ensure that the synthesis mirrors your formal, methodical approach.
 Adjust details if necessary to resolve any inconsistencies.

-*Conclusion of Step 3:* Finalize a succinct yet comprehensive recap that the user confirms as accurate.
+Finalize a succinct yet comprehensive recap that the user confirms as accurate.

 ---

 ## Step 4: Final Clarification

+Before finalizing the instruction set, resolve any remaining uncertainties using a structured multiple-choice survey.
+This step ensures that every detail is scrutinized and validated.
+The survey could include:

 ### 4.1 Structured Inquiry via Multiple Choice
 - **Scope Finalization:**